CanastaWiki/Canasta-CLI/README.md

 # Installation

-Make sure you have Docker and DockerCompose installed on your computer running the CLI.

-Run the following line of scirpt to install the Canasta CLI on your computer.
+First, ake sure you have Docker and Docker Compose installed.
+Then, run the following line to install the Canasta CLI:

 ```
 curl -fsL https://raw.githubusercontent.com/CanastaWiki/Canasta-CLI/installer/install.sh | bash